Biological activity

+Measurement

 Biological activity is usually measured by a bioassay and the activity is generally dosage-dependent, which is investigated via dose-response curves.
 Further, it is common to have effects ranging from beneficial to adverse for one substance when going from low to high doses.
 Activity depends critically on fulfillment of the ADME criteria.
 To be an effective drug, a compound not only must be active against a target, but also possess the appropriate ADME (Absorption, Distribution, Metabolism, and Excretion) properties necessary to make it suitable for use as a drug.
 Because of the costs of the measurement, biological activities are often predicted with computational methods, so-called QSAR models.